FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Stain-Aware Focus Quality Assessment

 where $\mathbf{S}_{s_i}$ is the stain embedding corresponding to the stain $s_i$ of image $x_i$, and $\tilde{\mathbf{R}}_{k}^{s_i}$ is the $k$-th interpolated rank embedding conditioned on stain $s_i$.
 The resulting prompt sequence $\mathcal{P}_{k}^{\text{rank},i}$ is then passed through the CLIP text encoder to obtain the final rank-aware textual representation, which is inherently sample-dependent due to its reliance on the stain $s_i$.
 A set of stain-guided rank prompts $\mathcal{P}^{\text{rank},i}=\{\mathcal{P}_{1}^{\text{rank},i},\ldots,\mathcal{P}_{K}^{\text{rank},i}\}$ is encoded as

 where $t^{\text{rank},i} = \{t_1^{\text{rank},i},...,t_K^{\text{rank},i} \}$.
 The similarity between $x_i$ and each rank prompt is defined as

 where $\langle\cdot,\cdot\rangle$ denotes cosine similarity, and $v_i=\mathrm{E_{img}}(x_i)$ is the visual embedding.
-These similarities are trained to predict the focus label using the cross-entropy and KL-divergence objectives described in Sec.~\ref{sec:training_objective}, with the ground truth focus label $r_i \in\{1,...,K\}$.
+These similarities are trained to predict the focus label using the cross-entropy and KL-divergence objectives described in Section~\ref{sec:training_objective}, with the ground truth focus label $r_i \in\{1,...,K\}$.